 Holding of human resources development workshop

-The staff of the Employment Department and teachers of departments who instruct students also conduct research on job hunting.
+The staff of Career Support Division and teachers of departments who instruct students also conduct research on job hunting.
 They proactively interact with companies by inviting personnel from companies to seek their point of view on personnel affairs and, conversely, by briefing them on the details of the faculties and departments of the university, all in an effort to broaden their view for smoother guidance on job hunting.